-Placement and Prerequisites (501.4) Belief and Purpose (501.4.1)
+Placement and Prerequisites (501.4)

+Belief and Purpose (501.4.1)

 Coconino Community College believes academic achievement is directly related to the course placement students receive prior to their enrollment.
-We have a commitment to provide opportunities for successful academic experience for students.
+We are committed to providing our students with opportunities for a successful academic experience.

-The purpose of the course placement policy is to enhance student success by requiring placement in English, mathematics, and reading.
+The purpose of the course placement policy is to enhance student success by requiring placement in English, mathematics, Spanish and reading.
 Placement is designed to help students determine their current skills and knowledge levels, and to direct them to the appropriate classes.